Tagged: Die Hard

 Nice suit.
 John Phillips, London.
 I have two myself.
 Rumor has it Arafat buys his there.

-Hans Gruber’s dark charcoal suit is very contemporary to its 1980s setting, not surprising for a man so interested in fashion and image.
-The jacket is cut short with a double-breasted 4-on-2 button stance.
+The styling of Hans’ dark charcoal suit is contemporary to the late ’80s production and setting, not surprising for a man so interested in fashion and image.
 Continue reading

 BAMF Style’s 5 Days of Christmas